Informfully/.github/profile/README.md

 ## Contributing

-Your are welcome to contribute to the Informfully ecosystem and become a part of our community.
+You are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
   - fork any of the [Informfully repositories](https://github.com/Informfully/Documentation),
   - suggest new features in [Future Release](https://github.com/orgs/Informfully/projects/1), and
   - make changes and create pull requests.